-Dr. Gorden Videen joined SSI as a research scientist some time ago, meaning nobody really knows how long.
+Dr. Gorden Videen joined SSI in 2003.
 His research focus is the light-scattering properties of irregular particles, like dust.
 He received his Ph.D. in Optics at the University of Arizona in 1992 studying rough surfaces and contaminants on mirrors.
 He spent nearly three years researching atmospheric aerosols as a postdoc at Dalhousie University, followed by two more years developing aerosol detection techniques as an NRC postdoctoral fellow at New Mexico State University.

-He has been married for quite a long time and has two daughters aged 15 and 12.
+He has been married for quite a long time and has two daughters.